-We believe that integrating sustainability considerations into our existing systems and processes - rather than creating new systems and processes - is the most effective way to embed sustainability into our business.
-The following are some examples of how we are doing this.
+We believe that integrating sustainability considerations into our existing systems and processes - rather than creating new systems and processes - is the most

 - Business Plan Development and Compensation: We continue to align elements of performance and compensation to support our One Ford plan.
 As part of the annual business planning process, Ford's business units develop scorecards to track their performance.
 Metrics from these scorecards are part of the performance assessment of managers at various levels of the company and affect their compensation.
 Executive compensation is affected by the company's performance in a range of areas, including sustainability.
 Compensation is awarded based on two basic processes.
 First is the achievement of individual goals and performance evaluation.
 Significant elements of an individual's evaluation are based on achievement of performance targets - some with significant sustainability implications, depending on the individual's role.
 Second, depending on individual performance, employees may be awarded bonuses and other compensation based on company-wide performance against annually established targets.
 Sustainability targets are integral to company-wide achievements and translate primarily into product and financial performance metrics. - Corporate Policy Letters and Directives: Ford maintains a comprehensive set of Policy Letters, Directives and other corporate standards that govern all company activities.
 Several of these relate to aspects of sustainability, including, for example, Policy Letter 24: the Code of Human Rights, Basic Working Conditions and Corporate Responsibility. - Management Systems: Ford uses a variety of systems and processes to manage the different aspects of our business, several of which govern or incorporate sustainability issues.
 For example, all Ford manufacturing facilities and our Product Development function are certified to ISO 14001, the leading global system standard for managing environmental issues.
 We also require our preferred "Q1" suppliers of production parts to certify their facilities to ISO 14001.
 In another example, Ford's Purchasing function has integrated assessments of working conditions into its broader process for evaluating suppliers on issues such as quality, cost and delivery (see our Supply Chain section for more).